JanetKalu/UDDL/GETTING_STARTED.md

 do not do this, you will discover that when you edit files, they don't get stored where you think they should be (in the directory where the repo is).
 Instead, they can get stored in the workspace.
 This will cause all sorts of mysterious build problems because the code that is being built won't be the code you are looking at.

+You need 2 repos:
+`com.epistimis.uddl.query`
+`com.epistimis.uddl`

+They should be built in that order

 After you pull this repo, you need to build the existing code.
 In Eclipse:

 1. Select File -> Open Projects from File System and click on the **Directory** button to navigate to the root directory of the repo you just pulled